• Reading

 Supplies Needed:

-Directions to Make the Duckling Costume Felt Headband:
+Direction to Make the Duckling Costume Felt Headband

 1. Cut a green felt rectangle 23 inches by 3 inches.
 This will fit most children’s heads.